GrahamCampbell/Laravel-GitHub/README.md

 }
 ```

-You will also need to install an http driver such as `php-http/guzzle6-adapter`, and optionally install `madewithlove/illuminate-psr-cache-bridge` if you'd like to use caching.
+You will also need to install `madewithlove/illuminate-psr-cache-bridge` if you'd like to use caching.

 Once Laravel GitHub is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.